Orders

 Delete an order

-Split and merge orders
+Split and merge order

-➡️ Learn more about split and merge
+➡️ Read more about split and merge order

-Searching in orders
+Searching for orders

 You can search your orders directly from the order overview.

-➡️ Learn more about searching in orders
+➡️ Read more about searching for orders

-Other features
+Other functions

 Confirmed prices